SG (song): Music video

 The music video, directed by Colin Tilley, premiered on 22 October 2021 on DJ Snake's YouTube channel.
 A 30-second teaser was released on 13 October.
 In the teaser, DJ Snake walks out of a building and gets into a car with a license plate that reads "SXY GRL".
 Later, the camera moves across three parked cars with license plates featuring the names of Lisa, Megan, and Ozuna.
 Two behind-the-scenes videos were released on 18 and 21 October, which showed the four artists filming the music video in Miami.

 The tropical-themed music video incorporates all the collaborators, both alone and together, against bright summer visuals.
 DJ Snake and Ozuna appear in between cuts of girls dancing in Carnaval-inspired headdresses and bikinis.
 Other scenes in the video feature DJ Snake standing at the tip of a yacht, Megan Thee Stallion splashing around in puddles of water, and Lisa performing choreography while clad in a bedazzled top reminiscent of a showgirl's.

 The music video garnered 46.1 million views in its first week and topped YouTube's ranking of the most-viewed music videos globally.

+Live performances

+On January 26, 2024, DJ Snake and Lisa performed "SG" live for the first time together at the Le Gala des Pièces Jaunes charity event organized by the First Lady of France, Brigitte Macron, in Paris.